Czarified/thymed/README.md

 ## Requirements

 - No major requirements.
-If you have a Python version >= 3.8, you're good to go!
+If you have a modern Python version, you're good to go!
 Check out the installation section below.
 - Being familiar with the command-line is a plus.
 If the terminal scares you, this might not be the right tool for you.
 - Thymed uses [Rich](https://github.com/Textualize/rich) for console markup.
 A modern terminal will make output much prettier! :wink: